minttu/cses.py/README.rst

    cses show
        shows the current tasks description in your browser cses test
-       tests the file locally
-   cses run
+       [-k --keep-going] Wont stop at the first failed test [--full] Prints the full input, expected output and actual output tests the file locally cses run
        runs the file